 - This detailed how-to guide will help you through the entire seed starting process

-Basically, tomatoes should be outside by the time they reach flowering stage.
+Basically, tomatoes should be outside before they reach the flowering stage.
 If you see tomatoes at the market or the store that are in small pots and have already blossomed, you will most likely not get as many tomatoes from that plant.
 Same with peppers.